Hunter × Hunter: Musicals and stage plays

+Another stage play, Hunter × Hunter: The Stage, was performed at the Galaxy Theatre in Tokyo from May 12–28, 2023.
+A second stage play, Hunter × Hunter: The Stage 2, was performed at the Galaxy Theatre in Tokyo from March 16–31, 2024, and at the Umeda Arts Theater Dramacity in Osaka from April 16–14.
+A third stage play, Hunter × Hunter: The Stage 3, is set to run at the Galaxy Theatre in Tokyo in May 2025 and at the Sky Theater MBS in Osaka in June.

 Video games

-There are ten Japan-exclusive video games based on Hunter × Hunter, many of which are either developed or published by Konami or Bandai.
+There are ten Japan-exclusive video games based on Hunter × Hunter, many of which were either developed or published by Konami or Bandai.
 They range from role-playing and strategy games to action and adventure games.
 These include titles for the WonderSwan, WonderSwan Color, Game Boy Color, Game Boy Advance, PlayStation, and PlayStation 2.

 A game based on the second anime adaptation was released on the PlayStation Portable on September 20, 2012.
 Characters from the franchise have appeared along with other Weekly Shōnen Jump properties in the fighting games Jump Super Stars and Jump Ultimate Stars for the Nintendo DS, J-Stars Victory VS for the PlayStation 3 and PlayStation Vita, and Jump Force for Windows, PlayStation 4 and Xbox One.

+In December 2023, Eighting and Bushiroad Games announced a 3-on-3 tag team-based fighting video game based on the manga, titled Hunter × Hunter: Nen × Impact.
+It is set to be released for the PlayStation 5, Nintendo Switch, and Windows (via Steam).
+A demo was available to play at the Evo Japan 2024 event on April 27.
+Arc System Works will publish the game in North America.
+It was planned to be released in 2024; however, it was delayed due to the implementation of rollback netcode in the game—a mechanism that avoids the lag during online matches, and was released on July 17, 2025.

 Other merchandise

 A series of three film books based on the first anime series and authored by Nobuaki Kishikan has been released by Shueisha from December 3, 1999, to August 24, 2001.
 A guidebook to the anime titled Hunter × Hunter Characters Book: World × Character × Blessing (Hunter × Hunter キャラクターズブック World × Character × Blessing) was published by Shueisha in January 2001.
 A guidebook to the manga titled Hunter × Hunter: Hunters Association Official World and Character Guide (Hunter × Hunter ハンター協会公式発行ハンターズ・ガイド) was published by the company on June 4, 2004.
 There is also an extensive trading card game by Bandai, action and trading figures, and various other collectables.